Hiding your identity in this digital world is quite tricky, as you often leave behind several digital footprints.

 2. Tor- Onion Router to stay anonymous

 You can use a Tor browser to connect with the Bitcoin network.
-Tor is a volunteer community which believes in anonymity and surveillance-free internet usage.
+Tor is a volunteer community which beliefs in anonymity and surveillance-free internet usage.

 There are several ways to use Tor on different devices, but if you are using a Windows PC, then you can run your Tor client and connect to the Bitcoin network using the localhost address 127.0.0.1 via standard Tor port 9050.